xddxdd/blog/source/en/page/dn42/index.md

 Some Helpful Links for Debugging
 --------------------------------

-Here's some links that may assist you in diagnosing problems with our peering.
+Here are some links that may assist you in diagnosing problems with our peering.

 - [My Looking Glass](https://lg.lantian.pub/)
-  - You can see BIRD routing software status across my nodes, including whether BGP session is established, and whether route is received.
+  - You can see BIRD routing software status across my nodes, including whether BGP session is established and whether any route is received.
   - You can perform traceroute to either public IP addresses or DN42 ones.
 - Route ROA filtering stats
   - My network only accepts routes that are registered in DN42.
 Received invalid or unknown routes will be listed here.
-  - Invalid route: this IP block is registerd in DN42, but the actual source of route is different from the registration.
+  - Invalid route: this IP block is registered in DN42, but the actual source of the route is different from the registration.
-    - For example, I registered IP block `172.22.76.184/29` and allow 4242422547 (my AS) to announce it.
-If you tried to announce this route, your announcement will be shown here.
+    - For example, I registered IP block `172.22.76.184/29` and allowed 4242422547 (my AS) to announce it.
+If you tried to announce this route, your announcement would be shown here.
     - See the [list of invalid IPv4 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_fail_v4), and the [list of invalid IPv6 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_fail_v6).
   - Unknown route: this IP block isn't registered in DN42.
     - It usually means you announced your personal intranet (such as `192.168.0.0/16` or `10.0.0.0/8`) to others by mistake.
-    - Or maybe you just registrated and my ROA information isn't updated yet.
+    - Or maybe you just registered, and my ROA information isn't updated yet.
 Please wait 4-8 hours and restart our peering.
     - Or maybe you only created inetnum/inet6num objects, but not route/route6 objects.
     - See the [list of unknown IPv4 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_unknown_v4), and the [list of unknown IPv6 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_unknown_v6).

 "1xRTT" Peering
 ---------------

 I live in China, and (many of) you may be on the opposite side of the planet.
-This means that due to timezone differences, one round of information exchange (you send an email, I respond while you sleep, you see my reply after wake up) may need 24 hours or even more.
+This means that due to timezone differences, one round of information exchange (you send an e-mail, I respond while you sleep, you see my reply after waking up) may need 24 hours or even more.

-Here I provide instructions to perform "1xRTT" peering, which means we can peer with only one email from you and one email from me.
-Even if you and me are in the same timezone, this will still simplify things.
+Here I provide instructions to perform "1xRTT" peering, which means we can peer with only one e-mail from you and one e-mail from me.
+Even if you and I are in the same time zone, this will still simplify things.

-1. Choose a server from the list below.
-Usually this will be the one with lowest latency (ping) to your server.
-   - If you have multiple servers in DN42, I'm open to peering with all of them at once.
-2. Choose a type of VPN for tunneling.
-   - I usually prefer WireGuard and OpenVPN, but others such as GRE/Plain and ZeroTier will also work.
-     - GRE/IPSec configuration is extremely complicated, and different IPSec implementations usually have severe compatibility issues, it may take days or even weeks to debug.
-Therefore, **I no longer accept GRE/IPSec tunnels**, and existing tunnels may be disconnected any time.
-   - **WARN: I DO NOT** peer with servers in mainland China, to avoid possible legal issues.
-   - I'm also willing to try new types of VPNs - just ask!
-3. Configure BGP daemon and VPN software on your side.
-You may assume I will use the following configuration:
-   - My General Information:
-     - ASN: **4242422547**
-     - Public IP: listed below
-     - DN42 IPv4 (IP used in tunnel on my end): listed below
-       - If you need an address block (such as /30) for IPv4 tunnel, it will come out of your address space.
-       - This is usually needed for hardware routers, such as Mikrotik.
-     - DN42 IPv6: **fe80::2547** for peering over link-local addresses
-       - If you need an address block (such as /64) for IPv6 tunnel, it will come out of your address space.
-     - Multiprotocol BGP (MP-BGP):
-       - Although I support MP-BGP, I still configure two BGP sesssions (1 IPv4 & 1 IPv6) by default.
-       - If you also support MP-BGP and only need one session, just let me know.
-   - For creating a tunnel connection:
-     - WireGuard/OpenVPN port on my side: **last 5 digits of your ASN**
-       - e.g. 4242420001 means I will use port 20001
-     - OpenVPN static key: generated by you, send to me later
-     - OpenVPN default configuration: show below
-       - If you can't use my default configuration, set something suitable for you and send it to me
-     - ZeroTier One: I will request to join your network
-       - You may try to invite my server to your network, if possible
-4. Send the following information via email to **b980120@hotmail.com**:
-   - Your General Information:
-     - ASN
-     - Public IP
-       - I prefer IPv4 since IPv6 is tunnelled on some of my servers (HE.NET Tunnelbroker)
-     - DN42 IPv4 and IPv6 (IP used in tunnel on your end)
-       - Or address blocks, if you need them for the tunnel
-       - Including link-local address for IPv6 peering
-     - Which server you want to peer with
-   - For creating a tunnel connection:
-     - WireGuard/OpenVPN port on your side
-       - I will assume 22547 if you don't specify
-     - OpenVPN static key (generated by you)
-     - ZeroTier One: Your network ID (I will request to join your network)
-     - OpenVPN custom configuration (if necessary)
-5. Wait till I set up the tunnel and peering, and respond to your email.
-Usually peering is successful by now.
-   - You may use [my Looking Glass](https://lg.lantian.pub/) to debug our connection.
+{% insertmd _templates/dn42-experimental-network-2020/peer-en.md %}

 PS: It's not recommended to contact me over IRC.
-Although I leave my IRC client running, I only read messages once or twice per month, unless you ask me to do so in email.
+Although I leave my IRC client running, I only read messages once or twice per month, unless you ask me to do so in your e-mail.
 And IRC chat is unlikely to be instant due to timezone differences.

 My Network
 ----------